This post was updated on 17 April 2023 to describe the new GA4 Engagement Rate metric.

 - Have you used accordions and tabs for a better mobile user experience?

-Are there enough calls-to-action prominantly visible on the page, especially near the top – for those people with a short attention span – and near the bottom – for those who want to know more.
+Are there enough calls-to-action (CTAs) prominently visible on the page, especially near the top – for those people with a short attention span – and near the bottom – for those who want to know more.
 If visitors are not encouraged to click through to another page on your website then the engagement rate will always be low.

-Use a mixture of in-text links to related pages on your website and graphical CTAs too in the form of small images with overlaid text, which can be clicked to visit either another page on your website or another section of the same page.
+Use a mixture of clearly visible in-text links to related pages on your website and graphical CTAs too in the form of small images with overlaid text, which can be clicked to visit either another page on your website or another section of the same page.
 These graphical CTAs can also help create a visually more appealing layout.

 Check that all of your CTAs are properly displayed on small mobile devices: